KusionStack/kusionstack.io/docs/user_docs/concepts/index.md

 # Architecture & Concepts

-In this section, we will introduce the architecture of KusinStack and some core concepts.
+In this section, we will introduce the architecture of KusionStack and some core concepts.